Wesley Memorial Church, Oxford: New Inn Hall Street Chapel 1818–1878

 In 1815 Oxford Methodists started to plan and raise funds and support for a chapel to be built in the centre of Oxford.
 A plot on New Inn Hall Street was purchased from Daniel Harris in 1817, and the chapel, designed by William Jenkins, was opened on 19 February 1818.

 The society (congregation) later moved to the current building, constructed in front of the chapel, when it was opened in 1878, although the chapel continued in use as a teaching space until it was sold to St Peter's College in the 1930s.
 The building was demolished in 1969.

 Current building

 The present Gothic Revival building was started in 1877 and opened in October 1878.
 The architect Charles Bell designed it in a revival of Decorated Gothic.
 The building contractor was Joshua Symm.
 Henry Frith of Gloucester carved the capitals of the columns, which portray twelve different kinds of English plants.

+Activities

+The buildings are used for a number of groups and activities which have connections with the church.

+Rainbow House

+A family drop-in centre has been running in the building since 1st May 1985 It is open 3 days a week for accompanied pre-school children during term-time, offering toys, books, climbing frame and inexpensive snacks and lunches.

+Oxford Winter Night Shelter

+Wesley Memorial is part of a group of churches who provide temporary overnight accommodation for rough sleepers who are referred via St Mungo's, during the months of January, February and March.